pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark LINK/Power & Connection/My Spark LINK is powered on when I open the box.md

-# My Spark LINK is powered on when I open the Box
+# My Spark LINK is powered on when I open the box

 Due to the slim package, Spark LINK TX & RX might be powered on if squeezed accidentally by other packages during transit.